What To Learn From The Recent Drop In Road Deaths

 We’re learning the truth about hands-free

 It’s been a concern for at least five years now that hands-free smartphone use might not be the solution to distracted driving that we all hoped it was.
 Unfortunately, it looks as though the data is starting to prove the reality of that, as well.
-Click here to see the results of a recent study from the Queensland University of Technology which lends credence to the idea that hands-free phone use can be just as distracting as holding a phone up to your ear.
 After all, you’re still very much taking your mind off the road, decreasing your chances of reacting appropriately to changes, which has made cell phone use a leading cause of road deaths, with 39% of them happening to people in between the ages of 20 and 29.

 Cars are still the biggest weather risk